tanj299/bloom/NOTES.md

     - Go to your UITabBarController Scene (like the Brew Scene) and select it, then go to Editor -> Embed In -> Navigation Controller
     - Go back to your scene (Brew Scene) and CTRL + Drag the button to hook it up to the controller
         - Create a **Show** segue and give it an identifier, AeroPress

+when app opens
+- start should be available,
+- pause should be disabled,
+- reset should be enabled

+when start is pressed
+- start should be disabled
+- pause should be enabled
+- reset should be enabled

+when pause is pressed
+- pause should change to resume
+- reset should be enabled
+- start should be disabled

+when reset is pressed
+- pause should reset to pause
+- start should be enabled
+- pause should be enabled